 Under the law, punishment is provided to cease the wrongdoer from committing the crime again.
 Punishment is a consequence or result of a wrong committed by a person.
-Provisions for punishment is provided under section 53 and Chapter III of the Indian Penal Code (IPC).
+Provisions for punishment are provided under section 53 and Chapter III of the Indian Penal Code (IPC).

 The section defines various kinds of punishments to which the offenders are liable under the Indian Penal Code.
 The punishments given under section 53 apply only to offences given under this Code.

 The court has the power to reduce the quantum of punishment after considering various aspects of the case and the mitigating circumstances, if any.

 In India, the reformative theory is followed to provide punishment.
 The punishment awarded should neither be so harsh nor so easy so that it fails to serve its purpose in generating impact on the offender and as an eye-opener for others.
 It is considered that punishment should be of such a nature that it brings reform in a person’s personality and thinking.

 The punishments to which offenders are liable under the provisions of this Code are: